hortonworks/cloudbreak/docs/index.md

 Cloudbreak supports registration, forgotten and reset password, and login features at API level.
 All passwords that are stored or sent are hashed - communication is always over a secure HTTPS channel.
 When you are deploying your own Cloudbreak instance we strongly suggest to configure an SSL certificate.
 Users create and launch Hadoop clusters on their own namespace and security context.

-Users can be invited under an account by the administrator, and all resources (e.g. templates, blueprints, credentials, clusters) can be shared across account users.
+Users can be invited under an account by the administrator, and all resources (e.g. resources, networks, blueprints, credentials, clusters) can be shared across account users.

   * Usage explorer: Cloudbreak gives you an up to date overview of cluster usage based on different filtering criteria (start/end date, users, providers, region, etc).